Questions to ask, Myths, and Tips

 Yes, most heat pumps will work to 0f or less.
 As I stated before you may require back up heat to raise the supply water temperature from what the heat pump will produce to the supply water temperature required.
 Remember the colder it gets outside the higher the supply water temperature will be needed.

 Yes, the AWHP will supply hot water for heating, domestic hot water and chilled water for air conditioning.
-Your existing air conditioning coil will need to be removed and a water coil installed in or near you existing fan unit.
+Your existing air conditioning coil will need to be removed, and a water coil installed in or near your existing fan unit.
 The outdoor compressor unit and interconnecting lines to the fan unit can be removed and discarded.
 Water lines will need to be installed from the AWHP to the new coil.

 I have two a/c units.
 One for the upstairs and one for the basement and first floor.
 Can the AWHP do both?